-- (D) Manufacturers may suspend or delay the time to reach closed-loop enable temperature diagnostic if the vehicle is subjected to conditions which could lead to false diagnosis (e.g., vehicle operation at idle for more than 50 to 75 percent of the warm-up time). - (E) A manufacturer may request Executive Officer approval to disable continuous ECT sensor monitoring when an ECT sensor malfunction cannot be distinguished from other effects.
-The Executive Officer shall approve the disablement upon determining that the manufacturer has submitted test data and/or engineering evaluation that demonstrate a properly functioning sensor cannot be distinguished from a malfunctioning sensor and that the disablement interval is limited only to that necessary for avoiding false detection. - (1.4) MIL Illumination and Fault Code Storage: General requirements for MIL illumination and fault code storage are set forth in section (d)(2).
+- (C) Manufacturers shall define the monitoring conditions for malfunctions identified in sections (g)(2.2.2)(C) and (D) in accordance with sections (d)(3.1) and (d)(3.2) (i.e., minimum ratio requirements). - (D) Manufacturers may suspend or delay the time to reach closed-loop enable temperature diagnostic if the vehicle is subjected to conditions which could lead to false diagnosis (e.g., vehicle operation at idle for more than 50 to 75 percent of the warm-up time). - (E) A manufacturer may request Executive Officer approval to disable continuous ECT sensor monitoring when an ECT sensor malfunction cannot be distinguished from other effects.
+The Executive Officer shall approve the disablement upon determining that the manufacturer has submitted test data and/or engineering evaluation that demonstrate a properly functioning sensor cannot be distinguished from a malfunctioning sensor and that the disablement interval is limited only to that necessary for avoiding false detection. - (2.4) MIL Illumination and Fault Code Storage: General requirements for MIL illumination and fault code storage are set forth in section (d)(2).

-(2) CRANKCASE VENTILATION (CV) SYSTEM MONITORING
+(3) CRANKCASE VENTILATION (CV) SYSTEM MONITORING

-- (2.1) Requirement: - (2.1.1) The OBD system shall monitor the CV system on engines so-equipped for system integrity.
-Engines not required to be equipped with CV systems shall be exempt from monitoring of the CV system. - (2.1.1)For diesel engines, the manufacturer shall submit a plan for Executive Officer approval of the monitoring strategy, malfunction criteria, and monitoring conditions prior to OBD certification.
-Executive Officer approval shall be based on the effectiveness of the monitoring strategy to monitor the performance of the CV system to the extent feasible with respect to the malfunction criteria in section (g)(2.2) below and the monitoring conditions required by the diagnostic. - (2.2) Malfunction Criteria: - (2.2.1) For the purposes of section (g)(2), "CV system" is defined as any form of crankcase ventilation system, regardless of whether it utilizes positive pressure or whether it vents to the atmosphere, the intake, or the exhaust.
-"CV valve" is defined as any form of valve er-orifice, and/or filter/separator used to restrict, er-control, or alter the composition (e.g., remove oil vapor or particulate matter) of the crankcase vapor flow.
-Further, any additional external CV system tubing or hoses used to equalize crankcase pressure or to provide a ventilation path between various areas of the engine (e.g., crankcase and valve cover) are considered part of the CV system "between the crankcase and the CV valve" and subject to the malfunction criteria in section (g)(2.2.2) below.
+- (3.1) Requirement: - (3.1.1) The OBD system shall monitor the CV system on engines so-equipped for system integrity.
+Engines not required to be equipped with CV systems shall be exempt from monitoring of the CV system. - (3.1.2) For diesel engines, the manufacturer shall submit a plan for Executive Officer approval of the monitoring strategy, malfunction criteria, and monitoring conditions prior to OBD certification.
+Executive Officer approval shall be based on the effectiveness of the monitoring strategy to monitor the performance of the CV system to the extent feasible with respect to the malfunction criteria in section (g)(3.2) below and the monitoring conditions required by the diagnostic. - (3.2) Malfunction Criteria: - (3.2.1) For the purposes of section (g)(3), "CV system" is defined as any form of crankcase ventilation system, regardless of whether it utilizes positive pressure.
+"CV valve" is defined as any form of valve or orifice used to restrict or control crankcase vapor flow.
+Further, any additional external CV system tubing or hoses used to equalize crankcase pressure or to provide a ventilation path between various areas of the engine (e.g., crankcase and valve cover) are considered part of the CV system "between the crankcase and the CV valve" and subject to the malfunction criteria in section (g)(3.2.2) below. - (3.2.2) Except as provided below, the OBD system shall detect a malfunction of the CV system when a disconnection of the system occurs between either the crankcase and the CV valve, or between the CV valve and the intake manifold. - (3.2.3) The Executive Officer shall exempt a manufacturer from detecting a disconnection between the crankcase and the CV valve upon determining that the CV system is designed such that the CV valve is fastened directly to the crankcase in a manner which makes it significantly more difficult to - 61 remove the valve from the crankcase rather than disconnect the line between the valve and the intake manifold (taking aging effects into consideration).
+The manufacturer shall file a request and submit data and/or engineering evaluation in support of the exemption.